Skew braces of size $p^2q$ I: abelian type: Left braces of size with

 \section{Left braces of size $p^2q$ with $q=1\pmod{p^2}$}

-In this section we assume that $q=1\pmod{p^2}$ where $p$ is and odd prime.
+In this section we assume that $q=1\pmod{p^2}$ where $p$ is an odd prime.
 We will denote by $h$ a fixed element of order $p^2$ in $\Z_q^\times$.
 Accordingly, we have the following non-abelian groups of size $p^2q$ \cite[Proposition 21.17]{EnumerationGroups}:

 \begin{itemize} \item[(i)] $\mathbb{Z}_{p}\times (\mathbb{Z}_{q}\rtimes_{h^p} \mathbb{Z}_{p})=\langle \sigma,\tau,\epsilon\,|\, \sigma^p=\tau^p=\epsilon^q=1,\ [\epsilon,\tau]=[\tau, \sigma]=1,\, \sigma\epsilon\sigma^{-1}=\epsilon^{h^p}\rangle$, \item[(ii)] $\mathbb{Z}_{q}\rtimes_{h^p} \mathbb{Z}_{p^2}=\langle \sigma,\tau\, | \, \tau^q=\sigma^{p^2}=1,\, \sigma\tau\sigma^{-1}=\tau^{h^p} \rangle$, \item[(iii)] $\mathbb{Z}_{q}\rtimes_{h} \mathbb{Z}_{p^2}=\langle \sigma,\tau\, | \, \tau^q=\sigma^{p^2}=1,\, \sigma\tau\sigma^{-1}=\tau^h \rangle$. \end{itemize}